jpswade/jpswade.github.io/_drafts/_improve_serps.md

 ## Content

-To improve your search results, you need to have rich content.
+To improve your search result ranking, you need to have rich content.

 We know that Google wants magazine style websites that can grow exponentially, so create shareable content (eg: Top 10).